Understanding Alcohol Addiction

 - Contributes to over 200 disease and injury-related conditions

-- More than 10% of Children live with a parent who could be classed as having an alcohol problem
+- More than 10% of Children live with a parent who could be classed as having a drinking problem

 (* NIAAA Alcohol Facts & Statistics